 To perform the Field Search please choose a catalogue and enter coordinates and a radius in arcminutes!

 Per default the output format will be HTML allowing you to retrieve a list of objects with their positions in equatorial coordinates (2000.0), magnitudes and the distance from the main coordinates you specified before in arcminutes.
-Like in the Parameter Search you can click on the button next to the object name to display all available information.
+Like in the Parameter Search you can click on the button next to

 If you select ASCII as output format you will get just a plain list of the objects (characterized by name, right ascension, declination, V magnitude and the radius from the target specified before), which will allow you to store the information easier in a text-file for further usage.